I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 Don’t be surprised if you are asked to conduct a mock sales pitch as well.

-Having prior knowledge of the types of customers the gym serves will set you in good stead to deal with this with ease, so all that research work beforehand is a necessity, right?
+Prior knowledge of the types of customers the gym serves will set you in good stead to deal with this with ease, so all that research work beforehand is necessary, right?

 That’s a wrap

-When the interview comes to an end, the interviewer may ask if you have any further questions.
+When the interview ends, the interviewer may ask if you have any further questions.

 At this point, if you haven’t been taken on a tour of the gym as part of the interview process, you can ask now if that’s possible.